mhwhite22/minesweeper_project/readme.md

 1.0 To begin the game, render the board
   1.1 Randomly generate locations of mines on X percentage of board squares.
-  1.2 Generate an array of numbers for all squares of the board.
+  1.2 Create a nested array of numbers for rows/squares of the board.
 If one or more mines are located in an adjacent square, the number will reflect the number of adjacent mines.

 2.0 Handling Square Clicks
   2.1 If a square has a number, uncover it.